xaviarboykins/StockSenseAPI/README.md

 The Product Inventory Management API allows users to manage products, categories, suppliers, and generate inventory reports.
 This documentation provides an overview of the API endpoints, their functionality, and usage instructions.

 ## Base URL
-The base URL for all API endpoints is `https://api.example.com`.
+The base URL for all API endpoints is `https://api.example.com`. !!!!No Active endpoint yet!!!!

 ## Authentication
 Authentication is required to access the API endpoints.
 All requests must include an `Authorization` header with a valid access token.